Amel Murphy

 Furthermore, make sure that the mentee knows that his or her manager is also someone who can provide support and help.
 Having a peer mentor should not take away from or replace the relationship between the manager and the new hire; it should supplement it.
 These are things that should be made clear at the start of the program to allow everyone, including the manager and the rest of the company, to benefit.

-Have a structure to the program to get it going.
 This structure would depend on the preferences, schedules, and priorities of the participants.
 For example, maybe they meet up and eat lunch together every day.
 Or, for employees that go through virtual onboarding, there could be a scheduled, 15-minute catch-up call twice a week.
-This would be up to each participant and their managers, but make sure that before the program begins, there is a dedicated time and place for them to meet.
-This encourages active involvement in the program.

 Overall, having a peer mentorship program is a great way to introduce new employees to the company culture.
 It is proven to improve performance, pay grade, and loyalty to the company for mentors and mentees.